haskell-serbia/tutorials/dependent_types.md

 # Dependent Types in Haskell

+Dependent types enable us to write more safe programs and move some of the possible runtime bugs to compile time errors.
+They enable us to "lift" terms to the type level.

 Haskell currently does not support dependent types natively but there are certain extensions that help us to get there.

-It is not as elegant as it would be if we had build in support for this but Richard Eisenberg is busy doing a great work to make this happen.
+It is not as elegant as it would be if we had build in support for this but [Richard Eisenberg](https://typesandkinds.wordpress.com/) is busy doing a great work to make this happen.

 We will go trough different steps in explaining dependent types in Haskell: